Small society lotteries

 Certain exemptions may apply to some types of lottery, such as an incidental non-commercial lottery, a private lottery or customer lottery.
 For example, a raffle held at a school fete where all of the proceeds of the event will go entirely to purposes that are other than private gain may be an exempt lottery.

 The Gambling Commission has produced two general information documents ‘A quick guide to running a lottery’ and ‘Advice on lotteries that do not require a licence or registration’ outlining the various types of lottery (raffles, tombolas, sweepstakes and more).
 Only small society registrations can be registered by the Council.
 Further information is available on the Gambling Commission's website.

-The prescribed fee for a new registration is £40 and an annual fee of £20 (payable to the appropriate Council - 'Babergh District Council' (with the Head office in the Babergh district) or 'Mid Suffolk District Council' (with the Head office in the Mid Suffolk district)) is required each year thereafter to continue the registration.
-The annual fee is normally due on 01 January each year or else on the anniversary of the grant of the registration.
+The prescribed fee for a new registration is £40 and an annual fee of £20 (payable to the appropriate Council - 'Babergh District Council' (if your head office is in Babergh district) or 'Mid Suffolk District Council' (if your head office is in Mid Suffolk district)) is required each year thereafter to continue the registration.
+The annual fee is normally due on 1 January each year or else on the anniversary of the grant of the registration.

 Non-payment of annual fees will result in automatic lapse of the registration.
 Societies late with the statutory £20 annual fee payment will need to re-register and a £40 registration fee will then apply.